 (LNAPLs) (Gussack v.
 Xerox, Southern District of New York).

 - In a federal criminal antitrust case prosecuting suppliers who sold frozen food to the New York City Board of Education, Cathy defended the only frozen food distributor who went to trial.

 - Cathy defended a former mayor of Newark, New Jersey, against an 18-count indictment.
 The ten-week federal prosecution resulted in a hung jury.

-Cathy was named to the 2013 and 2014 New York Metro Super Lawyers lists.
+Cathy has been named each year since 2006 to the New York Metro Super Lawyers list.
 In 2008, the New Jersey Women Lawyers Association (NJWLA) honored Cathy with the NJWLA's Platinum Award for Women's Initiative & Leaders in Law.
 She was named a Woman of Power & Influence by the National Organization for Women in 2007.
 Cathy was also awarded the Department of Justice's Special Commendation Award for her work as a federal prosecutor.
-She has been recognized each year since 2006 as a New York Super Lawyer by Law & Politics magazine for her work in the area of white-collar criminal defense.
-She is also a fellow of the American Bar Foundation.
+She is a fellow of the American Bar Foundation.

 - Press Release, August 14, 2014